-Contemporary media accounts of most extant American uses of force, including the ongoing Iraqi crisis, are often rife with speculation about when American military involvement will end.1 From an institutional perspective, however, the bigger challenge is to understand the diverse and sometimes inconsistent roles that the political branches play in initiating and terminating wars.
+Contemporary media accounts of most extant American uses of force, including the ongoing Iraqi crisis, are often rife with speculation about when American military involvement will end.
+But from an institutional perspective, there are many more interesting questions regarding the varying roles of Congress and the President in initiating and terminating wars.
 For instance, following the pattern set by previous administrations, President Bush, rather than Congress, took the lead in initiating the war in Iraq.
-But why was President Bush able to do so?
+But why was President Bush able to dominate the agenda at the initiation of military hostilities?
 Also, why do presidents sometimes seek congressional approval when they initiate certain wars but not others?
 What is the likelihood that the President will take the lead in ending the current American military involvement in Iraq?
 Are there specific circumstances that dictate when the President will take the lead in terminating a conflict and when the President will follow Congress's lead?
 As a practical matter, does the Constitution actually play a role in resolving any of these quandaries?